situx/samian-lod/_pages/doc.md

 **Example Query - Inscription**

-_-> Inscriptions with a reading stemming from a die impression and the actor which is mentioned in it_
+_-> Inscriptions with a reading stemming from a die impression and the actor which is mentioned in it:_
 <pre>
   <code>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>